awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

  If you experience such issues, you can use an Aurora MySQL configuration setting, `aurora_read_replica_read_committed`, to use the `READ COMMITTED` isolation level on Aurora Replicas\.
 Using this setting can help reduce slowdowns and wasted space that can result from performing long\-running queries at the same time as transactions that modify your tables\.

  We recommend making sure that you understand the specific Aurora MySQL behavior of the `READ COMMITTED` isolation before using this setting\.
 The Aurora Replica `READ COMMITTED` behavior complies with the ANSI SQL standard\.
 However, the isolation is less strict than typical MySQL `READ COMMITTED` behavior that you might be familiar with\.
 Thus, you might see different query results under `READ COMMITTED` on an Aurora MySQL read replica than for the same query under `READ COMMITTED` on the Aurora MySQL primary instance or on Amazon RDS MySQL\.
 You might use the `aurora_read_replica_read_committed` setting for such use cases as a comprehensive report that scans a very large database\.
 You might avoid it for short queries with small result sets, where precision and repeatability are important\.

+ The `READ COMMITTED` isolation level isn't available for sessions within a secondary cluster in an Aurora global database that use the write forwarding feature\.
+For information about write forwarding, see [Write Forwarding for Secondary AWS Regions with an Aurora Global Database](aurora-global-database-write-forwarding.md)\.

 #### Enabling READ COMMITTED for Readers<a name="AuroraMySQL.Reference.IsolationLevels.relaxed.enabling"></a>